brittneyperez/Java_June2023/week_3-Java_Spring/Assignments-Week_3/Asgmt_19/README.md

 ## `MainController`

 The `MainController` class is the main controller of the application.
-It is annotated with @RestController and handles the incoming HTTP requests for the `/hello rout`e.
+It is annotated with @RestController and handles the incoming HTTP requests for the `/hello roue`.

 ## **Query Parameters**